Sushant456/Android-Study-Jams/README.md

 Notezz allows us :

 i.
-Store all notes and important information digitally</br>
+Store all notes and important information digitally.</br>
 ii.
 Type notes on the device of choice just as one would using pen and paper.</br>
 iii.
-Add images, links to their notes to enrich the meaning and context. </br>
+Add images, links to the notes to enrich the meaning and context. </br>
 iv.
 Delete note when not in use.</br>